Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 Attempt 1 — pair every consecutive message

-First thing I tried: walk the messages array and pair every adjacent pair as (prompt, response) — any pair that contained me was kept.
+First thing I tried: walk the messages array and treat every adjacent pair as (prompt, response), keeping any pair that contained me.

 This immediately broke.
-When I texted, I often double-texted — two or three messages that formed one thought.
-Pairing raw messages produced a lot of (Omar, Omar) pairs which taught the model that I'm talking to myself was a valid conversational pattern.
+When I texted, I often double-texted, sending two or three messages that formed one thought.
+Pairing raw messages produced a lot of (Omar, Omar) pairs, which taught the model that I'm talking to myself was a valid conversational pattern.
 The resulting model had a distinct "split personality" feel.

 Attempt 2 — detect and merge same-sender runs

-Next: detect when the same sender sent consecutive messages, and merge those runs into a single turn before pairing.
-This felt correct, but I still had a subtle bug — I was iterating newest-first and treating the first message I saw as the prompt, so every pair was effectively reversed.
+Next: detect runs of consecutive messages from the same sender and merge each run into a single turn before pairing.
+This felt correct, but I still had a subtle bug.
+I was iterating newest-first and treating the first message I saw as the prompt, so every pair was effectively reversed.

 Attempt 3 — the one that actually worked